-If you are unable to work due to an illness or injury your insurance company will pay out a monthly income to cover your bills and living expenses until you are able to return.
+If you are unable to work due to an illness or injury your insurance company will pay out a lump sum to cover your bills and living expenses until you are able to return.
 For those with a desk job, or an average 9-5, this is relatively straightforward – and often not as expensive as you might think!

 Those with more ‘high-risk’ jobs could find that their premiums to be a bit higher, but with lots of options we can find an option to suit any budget!

 The first things that probably come to mind are occupations such as, soldier, firefighter, police officer; and you would be correct.
 These jobs require you to put yourself in dangerous situations every day.
 But ‘high-risk’ jobs can also include those who work within the agricultural industry or the construction industry; anything involving heights or heavy machinery….even cleaners could be considered ‘high-risk’ depending on whether they work with harsh chemicals etc.